JusemanAndrey/StandupAlarm/README.md

 # StandupAlarm
-StandupAlasr app helps people to be healthy.
+StandupAlarm app helps people to be healthy.
 I am updating the App.
 It lets people exercise periodically e.g every 15 minutes.
 There are two ways for alarm, one weekly and other hourly.